R. B. Lemberg

+Lemberg is queer, bigender, and autistic.
 Many of Lemberg's stories and poems are situated in Birdverse, an LGBTQIA+-focused secondary world.
 Their debut Birdverse novella The Four Profound Weaves was published by Tachyon in 2020 and was a finalist for the 2021 World Fantasy, Nebula, Locus, and Ignyte awards for Best Novella and was on the Honor List for the Otherwise Award.
-Their Birdverse novel, The Unbalancing was published by Tachyon in 2022.
+Their first Birdverse novel, The Unbalancing was published by Tachyon in 2022, was a finalist for the Locus Award.
+Their second novella, The Yoke of Stars, was published by Tachyon in 2024, and is a finalist for the 2025 World Fantasy Award.
 Lemberg's work has also been a finalist for the Nebula, Crawford, and other awards.
-Their Birdverse short fiction collection Geometries of Belonging: Stories & Poems From the Birdverse will be published by Fairwood Press in late 2022, and include a previously unpublished story, "Where Your Quince Trees Grow".
+Their Birdverse short fiction collection Geometries of Belonging: Stories & Poems From the Birdverse was published by Fairwood Press in late 2022, and include a previously unpublished story, "Where Your Quince Trees Grow".

 Biography

 Lemberg was born in L'viv, Ukraine on September 27, 1976.
-They are queer, bigender, and use singular they pronouns.
 They lived in Russia and Israel before emigrating to the United States for graduate school at University of California, Berkeley.

 In their academic life, Lemberg is a professor of sociolinguistics working on immigrant discourse, identity, and gender.

-Lemberg lives in Lawrence, Kansas, with their spouse, Bogi Takács (who is also queer, trans, and an Eastern European Jewish person) and their child Mati.
+Lemberg lives in Lawrence, Kansas, with their spouse, Bogi Takács (who is also queer, transgender, and Eastern European Jewish) and their child.